Last updated: 29 May 2026

 Script for Medicaid dental providers

 Hello, my name is ____.
 I am an adult Rhode Island Medicaid member.
 Are you taking new adult Medicaid dental patients?
 I need help with ____.
-Do you handle this service, and do I need a referral or prior approval?
+Do I need prior authorization?

 Script for a community health center

-Hello, I am a Rhode Island senior and I need dental care.
-I have ____ insurance, or I do not have dental insurance.
+Hello, I am a Rhode Island senior and need dental care.
+I have ____ coverage, or I do not have dental coverage.
 Do you offer adult dental care?
 Do you have a sliding fee?
-What documents should I bring?

 Script for Dental Lifeline Network

 Hello, I am asking about Donated Dental Services in Rhode Island.
-I am age ____ and I cannot afford the dental work I need.
+I am age ____ and cannot afford the dental treatment I need.
 Are applications open?
-What proof do I need, and should I use my Medicaid, Medicare Advantage, VA, or dental insurance first?
+What proof should I send?

 Script for Medicare Advantage plans